perfdog/perfdog-service-demo-v2/readme.md

 > See test_console.py script sample

-6. Modify and run test.py or test_windows.py or test_network.py
+6. Modify and run test.py or test_windows.py or test_network.py or test_console.py
 + You can enable/use related performance indicator types according to your own needs, and you can also enable your own automated testing logic in this script.

 > test_windows.py test windows application and test_console.py test xbox application need to be started as administrator